 Funding may be claimed for up to 7 consecutive days of unforeseen closure per funding period.
-The funding will only cover the normal weekly pattern of attendance for each funded child as shown in the Parental Agreement for that term, which would normally have been delivered in the 7-day period.
+The funding will only cover the normal weekly pattern of attendance for each Government funded child as shown in the Parental Agreement for that term, which would normally have been delivered in the 7 day period.

 This is only applicable where providers have no choice but to close or where it would be illegal to remain open, for example, where it is impossible to meet the staff ratios due to staff sickness.
 Funding will be provided for up to 7 consecutive days.
 Providers must put strategies in place to rectify the problem.
+In the event of an unforeseen closure a provider must ensure that the local authority is notified as soon as possible with details and time period of any potential interruption to delivery of Government funded places, even if alternative arrangements have been put in place to support families.
+A provider must organise for the Education and Childcare Commissioning Team to be notified of an unforeseen closure - educationandchildcarecommissioning@sheffield.gov.uk

 Parents should be offered an alternative time to access any unused hours that have been claimed on their behalf.
-Alternatively, providers should record written consent from the parent to claim funded hours without delivering the service due to an unforeseen closure.
+Alternatively, providers should record written consent from the parent to claim Government funded hours without delivering the service due to an unforeseen closure.